kevgleeson78/Gesture-Based-UI-Project/README.md

         }
  ```

- This keeps repoeating until the dealer has gone over the had value of 21 or the dealers hand is equal or better then the player hand..
+ This keeps repeating until the dealer has gone over the hand value of 21 or the dealers hand is equal or better than the player hand.
  The below game over conditions are then checked with a message to the screen if they evaluate to true.
-#### The dealers first card face down and twist dealer
+#### The dealer’s first card face down and twist dealer

-When a new game is created the dealers first card must not be shown to the player.
+When a new game is created the dealer’s first card must not be shown to the player.

-This is achieved by a boolean function that gets the card index of the dealers first card and hides the card by placing a card back sprite over the first card.
+This is achieved by a Boolean function that gets the card index of the dealer’s first card and hides the card by placing a card back sprite over the first card.

 When it is the dealers turn this card is toggled and show to the player in the screen.
 ```C#